sohithvishnu/mini-sit/README.md

 ## ToDo
 - Remove everything but SiT and baseline (cnn or any NN)
 - Try to make the SiT smaller, training must become much faster
+- Try to replace SiT with a smaller equivariant architecture (e.g. G-CNN)
 - Test to run this on the HuggingFace hub
 - Improve logging massively to track experiments and results
 - Start Latex documentation (lots of sources to add, background of SiT, ...)
 - clean up code, remove unnecessary comments, make documentation nicer, ...

+Week 21.10.2025
+- all environments work on the invididual machines
+- Jan: starts report on latec
+- Sohit: SiT understand, read, cleanup, try to make it smaller
+- Luca: run in on hugging face && cleanup code, remove unused code, set default values we never change, only keep models and algos we plan to use
+- Zusan: Data augmentation method: edge filters, remove noise in the images, run them to be sure they work, think about very clever ones
+- Sandrin: intermediate report, create draft of project scope, goals, tasks, timeline

 ---